Sep. 13, 2018 / Updated by Bessie Shaw to Windows 10

 Note: You have successfully reset the TCP/IP once you receive the OK message.

-If you discover additional workarounds for the Wi-Fi disconnecting after Windows 10 issue, please share with us in the comments section below.
+If you discover additional workarounds for the Wi-Fi disconnecting in Windows 10 issue, please share with us in the comments section below.